jiakaiwangCN/awesome-physical-adversarial-examples/README.md

 **Zhengquan Sun**

 - Zhengquan Sun  is a senior student at Beihang University, majoring in artificial intelligence.
 He is about to continue pursuing his doctoral degree at Beihang, and his current research direction is measurement and interpretable analysis of complex intelligent systems.
 He is committed to developing safer and more reliable artificial intelligence.

+**Xiaoxi Yu**

+- Xiaoxi Yu is currently pursuing a master's degree at the National Superior College for Engineers, Beihang University.
+Her research interests include backdoor learning, adversarial attacks, and AI safety.

 **Jin Hu**